 David Weil is licensed to practice law in the state of California and, as such, some of the information provided in this column may not be applicable in a jurisdiction outside of California.
 Please note also that no two legal situations are alike, and it is impossible to provide accurate legal advice without knowing all the facts of a particular situation.
 Therefore, the information provided in this column should not be regarded as individual legal advice, and readers should not act upon this information without seeking the opinion of an attorney in their home state.

 David Weil is the managing attorney at Weil & Associates (weilmaritime.com) in Long Beach.
 He is an adjunct professor of Admiralty Law at Loyola University Law School, is a member of the Maritime Law Association of the United States and is former legal counsel to the California Yacht Brokers Association.

-I am a licensed yacht salesman in California, and I am representing a boat owner under an “open” listing agreement
+I am a California-licensed yacht broker.
+A client listed his boat with me for sale under an “open” listing agreement

-I am in the process of buying a boat, and I’d like to know
+We are in the process of buying a boat that is a bank repo, and we would like to know

 I am in the process of purchasing a boat from my father.
 He bought the boat almost 30 years ago

 I moved onto my boat as a “legal” liveaboard a few months ago.
 The marina manager required me to sign

 I am in the middle of a complicated dispute with a former friend over a boat that we owned as